SDiamante13/tdd-katas/game-of-life/rules.md

 * The problems specifies that the grid should be infinite.
 If this is your first time implementing Game of Life, you should probably use a fixed size grid.
 * You are encouraged to develop your solution using TDD.
 * You are encouraged to develop your solution using the [4 rules of simple design](https://martinfowler.com/bliki/BeckDesignRules.html).
+---

+## Object Calisthenics

 * Only One Level Of Indentation Per Method
-  Don’t Use The ELSE Keyword
+* Don’t Use The ELSE Keyword
-  Wrap All Primitives And Strings
+* Wrap All Primitives And Strings
-  First Class Collections
+* First Class Collections
-  One Dot Per Line
+* One Dot Per Line
-  Don’t Abbreviate
+* Don’t Abbreviate
-  Keep All Entities Small (50 lines per class, 5 lines per method) No Classes With More Than Two Instance Variables
+* Keep All Entities Small (50 lines per class, 5 lines per method)
+* No Classes With More Than Two Instance Variables
-  No Getters/Setters/Properties
+* No Getters/Setters/Properties